-We can all benefit from saving a few bucks where we can.
-One of the easiest ways to do this is by improving energy efficiency in your home.
-Upgrading your HVAC equipment or installing a smart thermostat, for example, provides more control over your HVAC equipment, leading to a more energy-efficient home and lower monthly energy bills.
+We can all benefit from saving a few bucks here and there.
+One of the simplest ways to do so is by improving energy efficiency around your home.
+Upgrading your HVAC equipment or installing a smart thermostat, for example, gives you more control over your heating and cooling system, resulting in a more energy-efficient home and lower monthly energy bills.

-Keep reading to learn about 4 ways you can make energy-efficient home changes.
+Keep reading to learn more about 4 ways you can make energy-efficient home changes.

 1. Install a Smart Thermostat

-If you still use a round-dial thermostat and adjust it manually, consider taking a step toward the future by installing a smart, or Wi-Fi, thermostat – which comes with numerous features to make your home more energy efficient.
+If you still use an older thermostat and access it manually, think about taking a step toward the future by installing a smart, or Wi-Fi, thermostat – which includes numerous features to improve your home's energy efficiency.

-The functionality homeowners like the most is having the capability to access their smart thermostats from anywhere through their smartphone or other smart device.
-As an example, in situations where you forget to use your thermostat before going on vacation, you can simply take out your smartphone and make any needed adjustments.
+The feature homeowners enjoy the most is having the capability to adjust their smart thermostats from wherever by using their smartphone or other smart device.
+As an example, in situations where you forget to use your thermostat before taking a vacation, you can simply take out your smartphone and make the necessary adjustment.

-Just like a programmable thermostat, a smart thermostat permits you to set up a schedule for your home’s temperature determined by the time of day and day of the week so you’re not spending energy on an empty house.
-Smart thermostats also have the capacity to learn your temperature preferences over time and automatically make energy-efficient corrections.
-They can even create monthly energy reports that show how much energy you’re using and when so you can make modifications to cut costs.
+Just like a programmable thermostat, a smart thermostat enables you to pre-set your home’s temperature according to the time of day and day of the week so you’re not cooling or heating an empty house.
+Smart thermostats also feature the ability to watch your temperature preferences over time and automatically make energy-efficient modifications.
+They even create monthly energy reports that show how much energy you’re using and when so you can make changes to save money.

-If you’re wanting to know how to secure a free smart thermostat, check with your utility company to find out if there are any discounts or free smart thermostats available to you.
+If you’re curious about how to secure a free smart thermostat, check with your utility company to find out if there are any discounts or free smart thermostats available.

 2. HVAC Tune Ups

-Sadly, lots of homeowners often forget about having their heating and cooling systems maintained.
-While this might not seem like a huge deal, a lack of maintenance can result in a number of issues, including inefficiency, breakdowns, and a shorter system lifespan.
+Unfortunately, some homeowners often forget about having their heating and cooling systems maintained.
+While this does not seem like a problem, ignoring maintenance will sometimes result in a number of issues, including inefficiency, breakdowns, and a shorter system lifespan.

-During an HVAC maintenance service, your technician will examine your HVAC system, clean necessary components, and catch minor flaws before they produce bigger, more expensive repair issues.
-Maintenance can keep HVAC systems functioning at optimal condition, which means less energy is used to heat and cool your home.
-This can reduce your energy bills, increase the lifespan of HVAC equipment, and lead to fewer repairs.
+When performing an HVAC maintenance service, the technician will inspect your HVAC system, clean key components, and identify minor issues before they produce bigger, more expensive repair issues.
+Maintenance keeps HVAC systems working at optimal condition, which means less energy is needed to heat and cool your home.
+This could also lower your energy bills, expand the lifespan of HVAC equipment, and contribute to fewer repairs.

-We suggest two HVAC tune ups every year – once during the spring before summer and one in the fall before the arrival of cold weather.
+We recommend two HVAC tune ups annually – one in the spring before summer and one in the fall before the arrival of frigid weather.

-Regretfully, like any appliance, HVAC systems have a shelf life and eventually need to be replaced.
-New heaters and cooling systems are much more energy efficient than models sold just over 10 years ago.
-Luckily, local HVAC companies like Phelps Heating & Cooling can handle professional services such as furnace installation in Hodgenville.
+Annoyingly, like any appliance, HVAC systems can't run forever and inevitably need to be replaced.
+Modern heaters and cooling equipment is much more effective than equipment manufactured just over 10 years ago.
+Fortunately, quality HVAC companies like Phelps Heating & Cooling, Inc. can offer professional services such as furnace installation in .

 Well-maintained furnaces and air conditioners can run for approximately 15-20 years.
-If your system is within that timeframe, it might be a good idea to replace them early to avoid untimely breakdowns that can leave you cold and uncomfortable if it’s a cold winter night.
-If your HVAC system is about 15 years old and has a problem that needs an expensive repair, it’s almost always time to replace the unit.
-Per the U.S. Department of Energy, getting a new HVAC system can sometimes save you approximately 20-40% on your monthly energy bills, so you’ll recover some of the costs of putting in a new system.
+If the equipment is within that period of time, it can be a good idea to replace them ahead of time to avoid premature breakdowns that can leave you cold and uncomfortable on a cold winter night.
+If your system is approaching 15 years old and needs an expensive repair, it’s definitely time to replace the system.
+Per the U.S. Department of Energy, installing a new HVAC system could save you approximately 20-40% on your monthly energy bills, so you’ll recover some of the costs of installing a new system.

-A professional comfort technician can help you determine the most energy efficient HVAC system for your needs.
-For the most part, seek out HVAC systems that are Energy Star certified, which means the equipment fulfills strict guidelines made by the U.S. Environmental Protection Agency.
-LENNOX HVAC systems are often some of the most efficient systems available, offering both high AFUE and SEER ratings.
-AFUE is intended for heating systems and illustrates how well they convert fuel to heat.
-SEER, in the meantime, is used to quantify the energy efficiency of cooling equipment.
+A professional heating and cooling technician can help you identify the most energy efficient HVAC system available.
+In general, try to find HVAC systems that are Energy Star certified, indicating the equipment meets rigid guidelines set forth by the U.S. Environmental Protection Agency.
+LENNOX HVAC systems can be some of the most efficient systems available, boasting both high AFUE and SEER ratings.
+AFUE is for heating systems and illustrates how well they convert fuel to heat.
+SEER, in the meantime, is used to calculate the energy efficiency of cooling systems.

-Call a reputable HVAC provider like Phelps Heating & Cooling for air conditioning installation in Hodgenville.
+Get in touch with a reputable HVAC provider like Phelps Heating & Cooling, Inc. for air conditioning installation in .

 4. Use Energy-Efficient Air Filters

-If you’re looking for new HVAC filters, consider that not all air filters are the same.
-Some air filters are far more efficient than others, leading to lower energy bills and a clean home.
+If you’re searching for new HVAC filters, keep in mind that not all air filters are the same.
+Specific air filters are far more successful than others, resulting in lower energy bills and a cleaner home environment.

-The efficiency of HVAC air filters is rated by their Minimum Efficiency Reporting Value, or MERV rating.
-The MERV scale ranges between 1-20; the higher the number, the more efficient the filters are.
-It’s relevant to note, though, that high-efficiency air filters can in fact obstruct airflow too much according to the type of HVAC system you installed.
-It’s beneficial to study the owner’s manual before buying a filter to find the best option for your system.
+The performance of HVAC air filters is illustrated by their Minimum Efficiency Reporting Value, or MERV rating.
+The MERV scale ranges from 1-20; the higher the number, the more efficient the filters are.
+It’s relevant to note, however, that high-efficiency air filters can sometimes impede airflow too much based on the type of HVAC system you have.
+It’s important to read the owner’s manual before purchasing a filter to find the right one for your system.